wmorgan/dcos-docs/CONTRIBUTING.md

 1. Replace the content from the upstream master with the content from your local dcos-docs repo using one of the following methods.

-  - Delete the `dcos-website/dcos-dcos` directory and replace it with a symlink to your local dcos-docs repo.
+  - Delete the `dcos-website/dcos-dcos` directory and replace it with a symlink to your local `dcos-docs` repo.
+For example, if your directory structure is `/projects/dcos-website` and `/projects/dcos-docs`, you can issue these commands from the `dcos-website` directory:

      ```
      $ rm -r dcos-docs
-     $ ln -s ~/dcos-docs
+     $ ln -s ~/Projects/dcos-docs dcos-docs
      ```

   - Copy the contents of your local dcos-docs repo into the `/dcos-website/dcos-docs` folder.